// The Basics //

 Our courses are in-person, dialogue-based, and interactive.
 That way everyone benefits from the experiences and perspectives of everyone else in the classroom.
 After their first and last sessions of each course, classes usually go out to socialize and get to know each other socially.
 PUGS hosts free monthly happy hours so the whole community can meet and connect.

 You say that PUGS is affordable to all.
 How does your pricing work?

 We offer scholarships to those who need them + ask those who can afford it to pay a little more.
 This way, people from all income levels can participate.
 But the basic idea is that no one should ever have to go into debt to learn.
 Take a look at our radical pricing policy for more info.

 What is your refund and cancellation policy?

-Come visit a class session and see what we're about!
-Email coordinator<at>pugspdx.com to arrange your visit.
+Come visit a class session and see what lifelong education is all about!
+Email portlandundergroundgradschool<at>gmail.com to arrange your visit.